-A FSIO must accumulate 20 contact hours of continuing education in food safety every 36 months after the initial training (24 months) is completed.
+A FSIO responsible for standardizing others must accumulate 20 contact hours of continuing education in food safety every 36 months after the initial training (24 months) is completed.
+All other FSIOs must accumulate 30 contact hours every 60 months after the initial training (24 months) is completed.
 Within the scope of this standard, the goal of continuing education and training is to enhance the FSIO's knowledge, skills, and ability to perform retail food and foodservice inspections.
 The objective is to build upon the FSIO's knowledge base.
-Repeated coursework should be avoided unless justification is provided to, and approved by, the food program manager and/or training officer.
+Repeated coursework should be avoided unless justification is provided to, and approved by, the food PROGRAM MANAGER and/or training officer.